aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-There are two additional components you might want to provision within a VPC.
+There are two additional components you might want to provision within the VPC.

 #### Kubectl Handler